curl/curl/docs/ECH.md

-Note that in the above "attempt ECH" means the client emitting a TLS ClientHello with a "real" ECH extension, but that does not mean that the relevant server will succeed in decrypting, as things can fail for other reasons.
+Note that in the above "attempt ECH" means the client emitting a TLS ClientHello with a "real" ECH extension, but that does not mean that the relevant server can succeed in decrypting, as things can fail for other reasons.

 ## Supplying an ECHConfigList on the command line